IanBeyer/aos8api/README.md

 # aos8api
-Cod snippets for working with the ArubaOS 8 API.
+Code snippets for working with the ArubaOS 8 API.